MicroStrategy/hyper-sdk/config/README.md

 #### Your web application manages the session

-Alternatively, your website can establish a MicroStrategy Library Server session and pass it to Hyper SDK.
+Alternatively, your website can establish a Strategy Library Server session and pass it to Hyper SDK.
 With this method, you can:

 * Pass the authToken of the session to Hyper SDK during initialization.
 * *Or* leave authToken to null but call mstrHyper.login at the time you choose.

 > **What is the `authToken`?**
 >
 > The authToken is short for &quot;authorization token&quot;.
 It is made of a few random characters that represent a session for a particular user account.
-For more information, check the [/api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin) RESTful API of MicroStrategy Library Server.
+For more information, check the [/api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin) RESTful API of Strategy Library Server.

-When the MicroStrategy Library Server session times out, you’ll need to make a new session and pass the new `authToken` to the Hyper SDK in the `onSessionError` callback function.
+When the Strategy Library Server session times out, you’ll need to make a new session and pass the new `authToken` to the Hyper SDK in the `onSessionError` callback function.

 *Example:*